How to Set up a Sole Proprietor (PFA) in Romania

 There is an obligation to register if you want to be self-employed in Romania, either for a sole proprietorship or in a limited liability company.
 You also need to register your business name.
 Keep in mind that for the self-employed in Romania, the company name must contain the founder's first and last name, followed by the name of the legal form - persoană fizică autorizată.

-Sole proprietors need to pay pension and health contributions once they exceed the minimum income threshold.
-This rule means that if your income is lower or equal to the minimum salary, you only pay the income taxes.
-The contributions amount to 25% (pension) and 10% (health contributions) of the annual minimum wage.
-If your income is higher than 24,960 RON a year, there is a flat rate of 8,736 RON per year for contributions.
+Sole proprietors need to pay health contributions once they exceed 6 times the minimum income threshold, i.e. RON 216,000 (for 2023).
+This rule means that if your income is lower or equal to this threshold, you only pay the income taxes.

 Taxes and VAT for sole proprietors in Romania